suzuki-0000/AnimatablePlayButton/README.md

 ```

 ## How to use
-See the code snippet below for an example of how to implement.
-example project would be easy to understand.

 #### 1. Create a button, specify backgroundColor of Button(bgColor), and button color(color).
 ```swift
 let button = AnimatablePlayButton(frame: CGRectMake(0, 0, 44, 44))